Addy08x/Addy08x/README.md

 # 💫 About Me:
 My name is Adnan.
 I am currently working at AdvaRisk as a Data Coordinator, where I handle data validation, analysis, and performance tracking.
 I work closely with cross-functional teams to ensure data accuracy, identify gaps, and support decision-making through timely and structured insights.
-I am detail-oriented, adaptable, and comfortable working with tools like Excel, SQL, and Power BI.🔭 I’m currently working on<br>
+I am detail-oriented, adaptable, and comfortable working with tools like Excel, SQL, and Power BI.

 ## 🌐 Socials: